 Business Graph of Company Data

-The high-level project goals of euBusinessGraph are:
+The high-level project goals of euBusinessGraph were:

 - To make company data more accessible, more usable and easier to understand

-- To make it easier for company data providers to publish and distribute their data.
+- To make it easier for company data providers to publish and distribute their data

-- To make it easier for data consumers to find and access company data needed for their businesses.
+- To make it easier for data consumers to find and access company data needed for their businesses

-To achieve these goals we are developing:
+To achieve these goals we developed:

 - A “business graph” – a highly interconnected graph of Europe-wide company-related information both from authoritative and non-authoritative sources (including data both from the public and private sector).

-- A reliable data provisioning of the business graph in the form of a data marketplace that in turn will enable the creation of a set of data-driven products and services via a set of corresponding business cases.
+- A reliable data provisioning of the business graph in the form of a data marketplace that in turn enables the creation of a set of data-driven products and services via a set of corresponding business cases.
 The data insights generated by the proposed products and services will in turn feed the generated data insights back into the business graph, ensuring that information collected and aggregated within the graph is sustainable and of high value.

 Representing company data